Communicating Diversity Student Conference 2023

 In-person presenters will not have access to AV equipment.
 For virtual presentations, screen-sharing capabilities may not be provided.
-If you decide to use PowerPoint or Prezi, be sure you present information in a clear, engaging, and concise manner rather than reading the slides to your audience.
+If you decide to use slideshow, be sure you present information in a clear, engaging, and concise manner rather than reading the slides to your audience.
 Visual aids should enhance, not overpower, your presentation.
 You should always be prepared to present without your visual aid in case of technology snafus.

 Prepare in Advance